scaleway/terraform-provider-scaleway/docs/guides/using-vpc-bastion-ssh.md

 ## Set up your Public Gateway

 Public Gateways sit at the border of Private Networks and allow you to enable the bastion.
 You can also choose your port of preference on `bastion_port` option.
+The default port is `61000`

 You can check the types of gateways currently supported via our CLI.